tarantool/tarantool/changelogs/unreleased/gh-8441-remove-vinyl-root-directory-after-gc.md

 ## bugfix/vinyl

-* Now gc removes the root directory of a deleted vinyl space (gh-8441).
+* Vinyl space and index directories are now created on demand and removed as soon as they become empty (gh-8441).